Chethandc2014/swagger-wiki/Resource-Listing.md

 Resource Listing
 ==========

-The Resource Listing creates an inventory of all APIs.
+The Resource Listing creates an inventory of all APIs and is provided by default at the `/api-docs.json` path.
 For example:

 ```js
 {